 Music at NC State

-The Department of Performing Arts and Technology provides educational and performance opportunities for student and community participants through a variety of musical experiences and academic courses.
+The Department of Performing Arts and Technology provides educational and performance opportunities for students and community members through a variety of musical experiences and academic courses.

 Any student can make music at NC State regardless of their major.
 Undergraduate and graduate students pursuing degrees in various fields bring their unique perspectives and backgrounds as they develop both artistically and intellectually.